Skip to main content

 What is Arctic's context window?

 Arctic has a context window of 4K tokens.
-This determines how much text the model can process in a single request — larger context windows allow the model to handle longer documents, maintain more conversation history, and reason over bigger codebases.
+This determines how much text the model can process in a single request — bigger windows mean longer documents and richer conversation history.

 Is Arctic open source?

 Yes, Arctic is open source.
-This means the model weights are publicly available, allowing developers and organizations to download, fine-tune, and self-host the model on their own infrastructure.
-Open-source models offer greater flexibility and data privacy control.
+The model weights are publicly available, so developers can download, fine-tune, and self-host it.
+Open-source models give teams more control over data privacy and deployment.

 What is Arctic best for?

 Arctic is best suited for: SQL generation, enterprise data tasks, coding.
-These use cases leverage the model's specific strengths in terms of capability, speed, and cost-effectiveness within Snowflake's model lineup.
+These use cases play to the model's strengths in capability, speed, and cost within Snowflake's lineup.